Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 {% imageEnd %}

 {%aside%}
-A story invented by <span class="noun" lang="ja-Latn">Tendai</span> monks in the 14th century
+A story invented by <span class="noun" lang="ja-Latn">Tendai</span> monks in the 14th-century
 <span class="noun" lang="ja-Latn">Taiheiki</span> (<span lang="ja">太平記</span> ‘Chronicle
 of Great Peace’) provides retroactive justification for the festival:[@ChigoJapanese pp. 958–9] King <span class="noun" lang="zh-Latn">Mu</span>’s (<span lang="zh">周穆王</span>) favourite, a young boy, is banished to a remote mountain.
-Following the king’s advice, he recites passages of the Buddhist Lotus Sūtra, and writes them upon on chrysanthemum flowers.
+Following the king’s advice, he recites passages of the Buddhist Lotus Sūtra and inscribes them upon chrysanthemum flowers.
 Dew collecting on the flowers drips into the river from which he drinks.
 Eight hundred years later he has not aged a day, and he returns to court as the legendary <span class="noun" lang="zh-Latn">Peng Zu</span> (<span lang="zh">彭祖</span>) during the reign of